ember-learn/ember-blog/source/2020-07-24-the-ember-times-issue-157.md

 Have you been looking to integrate a headless CMS with your Ember.js application?

-LexasCMS recently shipped a new **JSON:API compliant content delivery API** which aims to make this easier then ever before.
+LexasCMS recently shipped a new **JSON:API compliant content delivery API** which aims to make this integration easier than ever before.

 Read the [release blog post](https://www.lexascms.com/blog/introducing-the-jsonapi-content-delivery-api/) for more information.